John Fugelsang

 John Joseph Fugelsang (born September 3, 1969) is an American actor, comedian, writer, television host, political commentator and television personality.

+As an actor, Fugelsang has appeared on film, television, and stage, including CSI, Providence, Coyote Ugly, Becker, The Michael Richards Show, and Savage in Limbo.
+Fugelsang also appeared in the 2015 documentary film Dream On.
+As a comedian, he has performed at the US Comedy Arts Festival in Aspen and the Just for Laughs Festival in Montréal and on the talk show Politically Incorrect.
+In 2007, he premiered the solo show All The Wrong Reasons Off Broadway at New York Theatre Workshop.

+Fugelsang has hosted and co-hosted numerous shows, including VH1 Archives, America's Funniest Home Videos, John McEnroe's short-lived CNBC talk show in 2004, CNBC's Bullseye, Red Eye on Fox News, World Series of Blackjack on GSN and the political talk show Viewpoint.
+Fugelsang is also a contributor to the HuffPost weblog, a regular commentator and guest on The Stephanie Miller Show, and has been featured on CNN, Fox News, Dennis Miller, The Young Turks, Air America, CNBC, and MSNBC.
+Since 2015, Fugelsang has been the host of Tell Me Everything, a "progressive talk" show on Sirius XM Insight.

+Fugelsang's first book, Separation of Church and Hate - A Sane Person's Guide to Taking Back the Bible from Fundamentalists, Fascists, and Flock-Fleecing Frauds, was published in August 2025.

 Early life and education

 Fugelsang was born on Long Island, New York.
-Of Danish, German, and Irish descent, he is the son of a former Carmelite nun and a former Franciscan monk.
+Of Danish, German, and Irish descent, he is the son of a former Carmelite nun and a former Franciscan friar.

 At New York University, Fugelsang attended the Tisch School of the Arts and graduated with a degree in Film and Television.
-Fugelsang also studied Theatre at the Circle in the Square Theatre.
+Fugelsang also studied theatre at the Boston University Theatre Institute and the Circle in the Square Theatre.

 Career

 Stage and screen

 Fugelsang has appeared in diverse projects as an actor, ranging from CSI and Providence to Coyote Ugly.
 As a comedian, he has performed at the US Comedy Arts Festival in Aspen and the Just for Laughs Festival in Montréal and made over 20 appearances on Politically Incorrect.

-In 2007, he premiered the acclaimed solo show All The Wrong Reasons Off Broadway at New York Theatre Workshop.
-The show received a Drama League nomination for "Distinguished Performance".
+In 2007, he premiered the solo show All The Wrong Reasons Off Broadway at New York Theatre Workshop.
+The show received a Drama League nomination for Distinguished Performance.
 New York Magazine said "Fugelsang has the soul of an iconoclast" and The New York Daily News said the piece "packed an unexpectedly lovely and life affirming wallop."

 Subsequent runs included Los Angeles, Seattle, New York City's Barrow Street Theatre, Albuquerque, and closing the South Beach Comedy Festival in Miami.

 Additional film, television, and stage credits include Becker, Somewhere in the City, The Michael Richards Show, Beyond Belief, Chicken Soup for the Soul, Hamlet, Blue Window, and Savage in Limbo.

 Fugelsang also appeared in the 2015 documentary film Dream On.